SathishDissanayaka/machine-learning-optimization-labs/README.md

 # 🚀 Machine Learning and Optimization Methods (MLOM) – Labs

-This repository contains my lab sheets and practical exercises for the **Machine Learning and Optimization Methods (MLOM)** module.
-The labs focus on building and improving machine learning models using different techniques and optimization methods.
+This repository contains my lab sheets and practical exercises for the **Machine Learning and Optimization Methods (MLOM)** The labs focus on building and improving machine learning models using different techniques and optimization methods.

 ---